firoorg/firo-client/README.md

 files.
 (If this flag is not passed correctly during the buld process, the client will timeout on bootup with an unhelpful error message.)

-Once zcoind is built, the relevant binaries will be located in `./zcoin/src/`.

-Now you must make copy the zcoind binary into the appropriate assets directory, either `assets/core/win32`, `assets/core/linux`, or `assets/core/darwin`. e.g.
-`mkdir -p assets/core/linux && cp ../zcoin/src/zcoind assets/core/linux`.
-In order to compile Zcoin Client binaries on other platforms, you must include zcoind binaries built for that platform in the appropriate directory.
+Once zcoind is built, it will be located at `src/zcoind` relative to the directory you cloned zcoin into.
+You must then copy it into `assets/core/win32`, `assets/core/linux`, or `assets/core/darwin`. e.g. if you followed the command above from zcoin-client's root directory and are building for Mac, `cp zcoin/src/zcoind assets/core/darwin`.
+In order to build Zcoin Client binaries on other platforms, you must include zcoind binaries built for that platform in the appropriate directory.

 #### Updating zcoind

-To update `zcoind`, simply run `git pull` in the `zcoind` directory, and run `./autogen.sh`, `./configure`, and `make` with the arguments you previously used following your platform-specific build instructions.
+To update `zcoind`, simply run `git pull` in the `zcoind` directory, and run `make`.

 ## Installing npm Packages